nmezhenskyi/rcs/README.md

 # RCS

 RCS, which stands for Remote Caching Server, is an in-memory key-value data store written in Go.
 It is designed to be used in distributed systems.
+RCS prioritizes versatility over efficiency.
-However, RCS is not meant to be used in production grade systems.
-This project was primarily created for fun and inspired by Memcached.
+It provides 3 diffent APIs: HTTP, GRPC, and the native one.
+This project was primarily created out of curiosity and inspired by Memcached.

 ## API